The First Law of Black Hole Thermodynamics in Arbitrary Gravity and Matter Theories Using Differential Forms: Gauge-Independent Prescription for the First Law of Black Hole Thermodynamics

-In addition, $\hat{\theta}(\delta)$ allows the construction of a gauge-independent pre-symplectic current by replacing $\theta(\delta)$ with $\hat{\theta}(\delta)$ in Eq.~\eqref{Symplectic}; this provides the proper generalization of the pre-symplectic current, which reduces to the one proposed in Ref.~\cite{Simone} for Einstein--Cartan theory.
+It is noteworthy that $\hat{\theta}(\delta)$ allows the construction of a ``gauge-independent presymplectic current'' by replacing $\theta(\delta)$ with $\hat{\theta}(\delta)$ in Eq.~\eqref{Symplectic}.
+This is the generalization of the presymplectic current proposed in Ref.~\onlinecite{Simone} for Einstein--Cartan theory.
 Accordingly,

 where